 BSW level (100 through 400 level) social work education and the first year of the MSW program (500 level) are designed to provide you with skills and experience at the foundation or generalist level.
 In the second year of the MSW program (600 level) you are learning a specific specialization or “track.”
 The Monmouth University program offers a choice of two tracks, Clinical Practice with Families and Children (CPFC) or International and Community Development (ICD).

 Clinical Practice with Families and Children prepares students for counseling and providing services to families and children specifically, including seminars on practice skills for working with families and children.
 The CPFC track offers students many diverse, clinical field practicum sites across New Jersey and into New York City and Philadelphia.
-The School also offers a Post-Master’s Certificate in Play Therapy for students interested in pursuing work with children.
+The School also offers a Graduate Certificate in Play Therapy for students interested in pursuing work with children.

 International and Community Development prepares students for community based work both domestically and internationally.
 Internships throughout New Jersey and New York City offer students the ability to work with asylum seekers, refugees, in program development and more.
 The ICD track offers its students the opportunity to do eight to ten week internships abroad in a number of different countries, such as India, Ghana, Chile and more.

 BSW students who declare their social work major as freshman, have the option of enrolling in a special five year program in which they can earn both their BSW and MSW degrees.
 In addition, the BSW program has a very active Social Work Student Society which welcomes majors of all class level.
 Regardless of when a student declares social work as their major, they will eligible to apply for “advanced standing” for their MSW degree program here at Monmouth University or in most MSW programs nation wide.
 This allows for a one year full time MSW program (30 credits) rather than a two year program (60 credits) for applicants without an undergraduate degree in social work.